guillaumebogard/EvalExpr/README.md

 ### 🚀 Launch the project

-Use the newly created `funEvalExpr` binary file to launch the project.
+Use the newly created `funEvalExpr` executable to launch the project.
 The expression to evaluate needs to be given as argument to the program as such:

 ```bash